Designing a Landscape Lighting System

 after deciding on the size and placement of lighting fixtures, the electrical system is designed.
 The heart of the system is the transformer, which converts the household 120 volts into safe, efficient 12 volts, and delivers this voltage to several circuits.
 Using appropriately sized cables and approved connectors, fixtures are connected to the transformer.

-Group fixtures in zones determined by the distance to the transformer.
-The number of fixtures on each circuit will be limited by the wattage of individual lamps, distance to the transformer and associated voltage drop in the circuit.
+Group fixtures in zones are determined by the distance to the transformer.
+The number of fixtures on each circuit will be limited by the wattage of individual lamps, distance to the transformer, and associated voltage drop in the circuit.

 Voltage drop calculations are critical; excess voltage results in hot lamps with greatly shortened life - insufficient voltage results in weak, ineffective lighting.
-The design challenge is to match cable size, total lamp wattage and circuit length to produce voltage within the range of 10.5 to 12 volts. a new generation of transformers uses a multi-tap configuration to provide voltages in excess of 12 volts for those zones at a sufficient distance from the transformer.
+The design challenge is to match cable size, total lamp wattage, and circuit length to produce voltage within the range of 10.5 to 12 volts. a new generation of transformers uses a multi-tap configuration to provide voltages over 12 volts for those zones at a sufficient distance from the transformer.
 (The excess voltage is reduced by the length of run to the first fixture).
 This allows greater design freedom and efficiency

 a common practice among lighting designers and installers is to allow for plenty of movement of the fixture locations.
 By leaving extra cable at each fixture, changes can be made to the system after installation, and after several years of plant growth.

 This has been a very brief introduction to the world of landscape lighting.
 There's a vast amount of additional knowledge available for the homeowner to consider, whether he or she wishes to design and/or install a home lighting system, or merely to learn more about the possibilities.
 The following are highly recommended sources:

 The following are highly recommended sources: The Landscape Lighting Book by Janet Lennox Moyer...both available from online and offline sources.